dexterbrian/dexterbrian/README.md

 - 👋 Hi, I’m @dexterbrian
 - 👀 I’m passionate about creating applications that help solve problems.
-- 🌱 Here's my stack: NodeJs and React.
+- 🌱 Here's my stack: React, Fastify, Rails, CodeIgniter and MySQL.
 - 💞️ I’m looking to collaborate on any of the above.
 - 📫 How to reach me at brianwaweru627@yahoo.com